Integrative Physiology (IPHY)

 IPHY 4540 (5) Biomechanics

 Applies the principles of physics and physiology to analyze the movement of humans and other animals.
 Assesses the mechanical properties of muscles, tendons, ligaments and bones.
 Quantitatively analyzes forces, torque, mechanical energy, power impulses and momentum associated with human movement.
-Department enforced prerequisite: completion of statistics course or equivalent.
+Students enroll in a lab, and the enrolled lab will have a designated recitation and lecture attached.
+All registration restrictions will be strictly enforced by the department.

-Requisites: Requires prerequisite course of IPHY 3430 or IPHY 3470 and PHYS 1110 or PHYS 2010 (all minimum grade C-).
-Restricted to Integrative Physiology (IPHY), Neuroscience (NRSC) or College of Engineering (ENGR) majors only.
+Requisites: Requires prerequisite courses of IPHY 3430 and physics (PHYS 1110 or PHYS 2010) (all minimum grade C-).
+Restricted to Integrative Physiology (IPHY), Neuroscience (NRSC), or College of Engineering majors only.

 Additional Information: Arts Sci Gen Ed: Distribution-Natural Sciences